Keeper-Security/secrets-manager/sdk/javascript/packages/gcp/README.md

 To do this, use GcpKmsKeyValueStorage as your Secrets Manager storage in the SecretsManager constructor.

 The storage will require a GCP Key ID, as well as the name of the Secrets Manager configuration file which will be encrypted by GCP KMS.
+We need to make sure that key version is present in key ID provided.
 ```
     import {GCPKeyValueStorage,GCPKeyConfig,GCPKSMClient,LoggerLogLevelOptions} from "@keeper-security/secrets-manager-gcp";

     const getKeeperRecordsGCP = async () => {

+        // example key : projects/<project>/locations/<location>/keyRings/<key>/cryptoKeys/<key_name>/cryptoKeyVersions/<key_version>
         const keyConfig2  = new GCPKeyConfig("<key_version_resource_url_1>");
         const keyConfig = new GCPKeyConfig("key_version_resource_url_2");
         console.log("extracted key details")
         const gcpSessionConfig = new GCPKSMClient().createClientFromCredentialsFile('<gcp_credentials_json_location>')
         console.log("extracted gcp session config")
         let config_path = "<path to client-config-gcp.json>"
-        let logLevel = LoggerLogLevelOptions.debug;
+        let logLevel = LoggerLogLevelOptions.<log level>;

         // oneTimeToken is used only once to initialize the storage
         // after the first run, subsequent calls will use ksm-config.txt
-        const oneTimeToken = "US:kYKVGFJ2605-9UBF4VXd14AztMPXcxZ56zC9gr7O-Cw";
+        const oneTimeToken = "<one time token>";

         const storage = await new GCPKeyValueStorage(config_path,keyConfig2,gcpSessionConfig,logLevel).init();
         await initializeStorage(storage, oneTimeToken);